-At year end there is only limited progress to report on the outcome of the national and EU reviews of investor compensation which I referred to in my statement last year.
-The conclusions of the Department of Finance review, in which the ICCL and many other interested parties participated and which was conducted in the wake of the Morrogh failure, have yet to be finalised.
-The review conducted by Oxera Consultants for the EU Commission has just been published and the Commission has invited views from interested parties.
-The ICCL welcomes the comparative analysis, prepared by Oxera, of the incidence of failures experienced and of operational and other difficulties encountered in the implementation of the EU Directive by the Member States.
+At year end, progress continued to be limited on the outcome of the national and EU reviews of investor compensation which were referred to in the Chairperson's statement last year.
+The Department of Finance review, in which ICCL and many other interested parties participated and which was conducted in the wake of the Morrogh failure and which commenced in 2004, finally concluded in August 2006.
+Its final report is yet to be published.

+The review conducted by Oxera Consultants for the EU Commission was published late last year and the ICCL responded to the Commission's invitation for views from interested parties.
+The ICCL welcomed the comparative analysis, prepared by Oxera, of the incidence of failures experienced and of operational and other difficulties encountered in the implementation of the EU Directive by the Member States.
 Many of the conclusions in the Oxera report underpin the two key positions taken by the ICCL in the context of the national review:

-- 1) that a means to facilitate an annual cap on members' contributions needs to be put in place to help manage the unlimited liability of members, and - 2) that provision needs to be made for the more speedy winding up of failed investment firms.
-Experience in the Morrogh case has shown that where recourse had to be made to the Courts for interpretation and clarification of contentious issues, long delays have arisen in the certification by the Administrator of certain client losses and the consequent payment by the ICCL of compensation.
+- that a means to facilitate an annual cap on members' contributions needs to be put in place to help manage the unlimited liability of members, and - 2) that provision needs to be made for the more speedy winding up of failed investment firms.

+Experience in the Morrogh case has shown that where recourse had to be made to the Courts for interpretation and clarification of contentious issues, long delays arose in the certification by the Administrator of certain client losses and the consequent payment by the ICCL of compensation.